William Street, Raymond Terrace

 |William Street Stage 1||February 2022||February 2023||Completed||$128k|

-One purpose of the William Street project is to provide a greater level of amenity, safety and service to pedestrians in our town centres, under the principal of traffic calming which uses physical design and other measures to purposely slow traffic down.
-As part of the works pedestrian crossing lighting is being installed and pavement marking is part of the scope for the Stage 2 works.
+A key purpose of the William Street project is to provide a greater level of amenity, safety and service to pedestrians in our town centres, under the principal of traffic calming which uses physical design and other measures to purposely slow traffic down.
+As part of the works pedestrian crossing lighting is being installed and pavement marking is part of the scope for the Stage 2 works

 - Improved lighting